Wissen01720/Backend_Devops/README.md

 - ✅ **Data Validation**: Pydantic models for request/response validation
 - 🌐 **CORS Enabled**: Ready for frontend integration
 - 💾 **Fallback Storage**: In-memory storage if database is not configured
+- 📊 **OpenTelemetry Integration**: Automatic tracing and monitoring with Axiom

 ## 🛠️ Tech Stack